sh4dman23/XFiesta/README.md

 ### Notifications
 ![Notification Page](readme_images/notification_page.png)

 Notifications sent to users are stored in the database, and can be seen by the user in the notifications page.
 Some notifications however get removed depending on it's cause.
-For example, if an user sent a friend request to another user and then canceled that request, that notification would be automatically removed.
+For example, if a user sent a friend request to another user and then canceled that request, that notification would be automatically removed.

 ![Notifications](readme_images/notifications.png)